La Malinche (Matlalcuéyatl) hiking guide: best volcano climbs in Mexico

 Not including camping gear, here’s a quick packing list of essential items for hiking La Malinche!

-Choosing a backpack is about as personal as it gets, but I’d recommend something in the 25-35L range with sturdy hip belts, a good suspension system, and some back venting for day-hiking Mexico’s volcanoes.
+For Malinche, I’d recommend something in the 25-35L range with sturdy hip belts, a good suspension system, and some back venting to keep cool on the sweaty ascent.

 For some of the rough terrain you’ll encounter on the upper sections of La Malinche, trekking poles are incredibly helpful and a lightweight addition to your kit.